NateHu203/Career-Path-Prediction-QTM347/README.md

 - Batch size: 32
 - Learning rate: 0.0010

-Model performance metrics and visualizations can be found in the corresponding notebook and log files.
+**Note:** Model performance metrics and visualizations can be found in the corresponding notebook and log files.

 ## Case Study:
 ### Input: ['research assistant', 'doctoral researcher', 'postdoctoral researcher'] as a sequance:
 - Cluster 14 (Confidence: 0.4919): Scientific Research & Natural Science
 - Cluster 29 (Confidence: 0.1388): Education, Teaching, and Training Professionals